asistradition/deplete-R/README.md

 Now, there are really strong workflows already built for the data analysis of these types of experiments.
 Sometimes though, I have a ton of different conditions and a huge pile of fastq files, and I know only a small proportion of them will have actually worked, the rest being failures for whatever reason (in a big screening experiment, they can't all be winners, right?)

-So, this script was written to blitz through fastQ files, find the degenerate sites, and do quick-and-dirty PWMs for enrichment/depletion that can be easily viewed as Sequence Logos, and I can concentrate on the experiments that seem like they've produced a non-negative outcome.
+This script was written to blitz through fastQ files, find the degenerate sites, and do quick-and-dirty PWMs for enrichment/depletion that can be easily viewed as Sequence Logos, which lets me concentrate on the experiments that seem like they've produced a non-negative outcome.
 Are sequence logos perfect for this?
 Certainly not, but that's why it's called quick and dirty, and not slow and perfect.

 # Usage